UX Research | Accessibility

 Formulate accessibility recommendations

-The team recruited four legally blind participants who use Zoom with a screen reader for work or volunteer purposes.
+User research methods—we interviewed and observed four legally blind participants who use Zoom for employment or volunteer work

 Phase 1: Interviews